rtoy/f2cl/src/NOTES.md

   These changes allow us to compile hs109.f and tp383mod.f successfully.
 The tests pass too.

-o The test programs in the various add-on packages now save their outputs.
+* The test programs in the various add-on packages now save their outputs.
 The outputs have been generated using Sun Studio 11 Fortran on an UltraSparc.
-This makes it a little easier to compare against the Lisp output since both Sun Fortran and f2cl use a D exponent marker in most of the same places. o Added Fortran tests for quadpack, just so we can compare them with the tests for the translated version. o Lazily initialize *lun-hash* hash-table entries for units 5, 6, and
+This makes it a little easier to compare against the Lisp output since both Sun Fortran and f2cl use a D exponent marker in most of the same places.
+* Added Fortran tests for quadpack, just so we can compare them with the tests for the translated version.
+* Lazily initialize *lun-hash* hash-table entries for units 5, 6, and
   t.
 Works around an issue found in maxima with clisp.
 The hash-table contained closed streams for some reason.

 Feb 2008
 ------------
-o I'm not good with keeping version numbers, so add an RCS Id string to each file in a defparameter.
+* I'm not good with keeping version numbers, so add an RCS Id string to each file in a defparameter.
 Add new function to list the values of these parameters.
-And finally use that in the generated output so we know exactly what version was used to generate the output. o Cleaned up the MERGE-DATA-AND-SAVE-INITS.
+And finally use that in the generated output so we know exactly what version was used to generate the output.
+* Cleaned up the MERGE-DATA-AND-SAVE-INITS.
 Handles strings now, and no longer checks to see if the number of initial values fills the array.
 The array is initialized anyway, and 0 (of the appropriate type) is used as the filler.
-(Arrays of strings get a string of spaces). o Many of the included packages have been rerun with these changes:
+(Arrays of strings get a string of spaces).
+* Many of the included packages have been rerun with these changes:
   - quadpack
   - toms 419
   - toms 715